Translate

 The Church in Dubiecko and What I Found There

-Yesterday, I showed how to find the parish church for a town in Poland by using a gazetteer.
-Two other gazetteers that cover Galicia are the Skorowidz Miejscowości Rzeczypospolitej Polskiej (Index of Place Names of the Republic of Poland) and the Genealogical … Continue reading
+Yesterday, I showed how to find the parish church for a town in Poland by using a gazettee.
+Two other gazetteers that cover Galicia are the Skorowidz Miejscowości Rzeczypospolitej Polskiej (Index of Place Names of the Republic of Poland) and … Continue reading